 Do I have to pay for a smart meter?

 Not directly.
 Your energy supplier will install your smart meter and the cost of installation and ongoing maintenance is absorbed into all householders’ energy bills.

 How do smart meters work?

 Smart meters accurately track your gas or electricity usage in real time and send digital meter readings to your energy supplier.

 They feature a useful display which can help you understand how you use energy in your home.
 This helps you to reduce your energy bills by showing you areas of your home where you might be able to reduce energy usage.

 Smart meters will eventually replace the traditional meter, which relies on a manual reading for accuracy – no more estimated energy bills!

 Smart meters will only save you money if you take note of the display readings to keep track of how much energy you’re using, and proactively try to reduce your usage.

 Can I switch energy suppliers if I have a smart meter?

-Yes, if you’re shopping around to compare the best energy tariffs you can switch supplier just as you did when you had a traditional meter.
+Yes, if you’re shopping around to compare energy providers you can switch supplier just as you did when you had a traditional meter.